-Financial conditions: Scholarship of PLN 3000 gross (approx. PLN 2600 net) per month for a period of one year and scholarship of PLN 4100 gross (approx. PLN 3600 net) per month for a period of next two years financed by the National Science Centre under the project entitled The influence of environmental and climate conditions in Eocene Europe on contemporary fauna of nematoceran Diptera.
+Financial conditions: Scholarship of PLN 2500 gross per month financed by the National Science Centre under the project entitled The influence of environmental and climate conditions in Eocene Europe on contemporary fauna of nematoceran Diptera.

 Background information:

 The Eocene is an extremely important period for the formation of the contemporary fauna of flies (Diptera).
 It is considered as a part of the Cenozoic period which lasted from 56 to 34 million years ago.
 Its onset was characterized by the highest temperatures recorded during the Cenozoic.
 Even though they decreased with time, the hot climate had a long-term effect on the development of the European fauna, so it is no coincidence that this period is informally referred to as "the dawn of a new age".
 Therefore, modern organisms evolved under tropical or subtropical climate conditions, and their direct descendants form the modern fauna of our continent.